BloomTech-Labs/Raheem.org--be/README.md

 🚫 Why did you choose this framework?

--    Point One - The stakeholder wanted it.
+-    Point One - The stakeholder requested it specifically as the framework for their backend.
--    Point Two - We recommended alternatives, they did not appeal to the stakeholder.
+-    Point Two - We recommended alternatives that could produce more complicated relationships, they were not of interest to the stakeholder for this project.
 -    Point Three - The project is small enough that it didn't require a deeply complex backend.
--    Point Four - The stakeholder wanted it.

 ## 2️⃣ Endpoints